 Whatever products you end up using in order to manage a pet allergy, you’re always going to be looking at something that deals with pet dander in one way or another.
 Just as with pollen allergens, pet dander is an allergen that triggers an immune reaction in those allergic to this particular allergen.

 Such a reaction leads to a range of symptoms, such as itchy and watery eyes, nasal congestion or drip, coughing, and so on.
 While pet dander is going to be the main culprit involved in allergy symptoms, some pets, such as cats, can also induce an allergic reaction through other means.
-A cat’s salivary glands, as well as their urine, can contain allergens that result in an allergic reaction just like pet dander, which we’ll discuss in a moment.
+A cat’s salivary glands, as well as their urine, can contain allergens that result in an allergic reaction, just like pet dander, which we’ll discuss in a moment.

 To focus on pet dander, for now, let’s start by discussing smart weekly habits like bathing your pet.
 Weekly baths will have a major impact on your ability to dramatically reduce the amount of pet dander present in your home, so it’s highly recommended.
 Some animals, regardless of species, may be more prone to producing a lot of dander due to having dry skin.
 Either way, you should certainly look into pet shampoos that are specifically marketed for reducing pet dander.

 Controlling the environment in your home will also have a major impact on the amount of pet dander floating around the house.
-Frequently using steam cleaners on carpeting is an excellent way of reducing the amount of dander present in carpets that can be kicked up and sent airborne.
-Vacuum cleaners that specifically marketed for use in homes with pets are also great products to invest in, particularly something that can really clean deeply and break loose any particles trapped within the carpet fibers.
+Frequently using steam cleaners on carpeting is an excellent way of reducing dander present in carpets that can be kicked up and sent airborne.
+Vacuum cleaners that are specifically marketed for use in homes with pets are also great products to invest in, particularly something that can really clean deeply and break loose any particles trapped within the carpet fibers.

 Tips and Other Management Methods:

-Keeping the pet out of bedrooms is an important method for minimalizing exposure to pet allergens.
+Keeping the pet out of bedrooms is an important method for minimizing exposure to pet allergens.
 However, even if you keep your pet out of the bedroom, it’s probably a good idea to acquire some hypoallergenic bedding, as this will cut down on any pet dander that finds its way into your room on your clothing, skin, or hair and then becomes trapped within your bedding.